stox-re/app-academy/JavaScript/Object Oriented JavaScript/Asteroids/README.md

 # Asteroids (JS Canvas)

-An asteroids game using canvas.
+An asteroids game using canvas and object oriented javascript with prototype inheritance.

 ## Preview